Dancing Queens (film)

 Dancing Queens is a 2021 Swedish comedy-drama film directed by Helena Bergström, written by Bergström and Denize Karabuda.
 It stars Molly Nutley, Fredrik Quiñones, Marie Göranzon, and Mattias Nordkvist.

 Plot

 Dylan Pettersson, a 23-year-old young woman from a small island in the Bohuslän archipelago, aspires to be a professional dancer.
 She’s talked into covering cleaning duties at the struggling gay drag club Queens for a week.
-Victor, the club’s star dancer and choreographer, discovers Dylan's talent, and she desperately wants to be a dancer on the show, but she's a girl — and it's a drag show.
+There, Victor, the club’s star dancer and choreographer, discovers Dylan's talent, and she desperately wants to be a dancer on the show, but she's a girl — and it's a drag show.

 Cast

 Release

 Dancing Queens was digitally released by Netflix on June 3, 2021.